-2.2.6.
-Design Features and Conditions of Approval
+2.2.7 Design Features and Conditions of Approval

 Design features apply to each well being proposed.
-Design features and Conditions of Approval were discussed during internal scoping and taken from the A1 Lithium Revised Plan of Operations (Millcreek Mining Group, 2021), the 2016 Moab Field Office Record of Decision and Approved Master Leasing Plan (2016 MLP), 2008 Moab RMP, and The Gold Book (BLM, 2007).
+Design features, which would become Conditions of Approval (COAs) on an approved permit, were discussed during internal scoping and taken from the A1 Lithium Revised Plan of Operations (Millcreek Mining Group, 2021), the 2016 Moab Field Office Record of Decision and Approved Master Leasing Plan (2016 MLP), 2008 Moab RMP, BLM Onshore Oil and Gas Operations 43 C.F.R.
+Part 3160, and The Gold Book (BLM, 2007).